soniavetter/gnn-compile-bench/README.md

 ### 7. Analyse Results

-Before running the analysis, copy the ogbn-products results (from `run_products.sh`) into the `results_auto` folder so they are picked up together with the main auto results:
+Before running the analysis, copy the ogbn-products results (from `run_products.sh`) into the `results_auto` folder so they are picked up together with the auto results:

 ```bash
 cp -r results_products/* results_auto/